 What can a child teach you about business?
-As part of our “Business Lessons From Children” video series, I discuss the business concept of “risk”; drawing parallels to the innate wisdom of children and their “no fear” approach to learning by failing forward.
+As part of our “Business Lessons From Children” video series, I discuss the concept of small business risk; drawing parallels to the innate wisdom of children and their “no fear” approach to learning by failing forward.

-When it comes business, No Pain = No Gain!
+When it comes small business, risk is a necessary evil.
+No Pain = No Gain!

 Question for you!
 When I mention the word risk, what happens for you?
 Do you get that feeling of woo hoo and exhilaration and excitement and you’re ready to attack and go for it?
 Or on the flip side do you feel that pit in your stomach, that nervousness that creeps in and you really start feeling uncomfortable and you start shifting in your seat?
 What goes on for you?